 Although we experience a daily barrage of enticements, through various avenues such as our televisions, radio, computers, God has given us a strategy to escape every temptation.
 We must be watchful, and thoughtful in our decision-making.
 Even so, when we do fail and we yield to sin, we have a Heavenly Father who is waiting for us to request a pardon.
 Hebrew 4:16 reads,

 Let us then with confidence draw near to the throne of grace, that we may receive mercy and grace to us when we fail.Hebrews 4:16 ESV

 I am so glad that when I fall for the snares in life, God is right there to catch me.
 When I draw near to His throne of grace, He draws near to me.
 How about you?
 Do you run to the throne of grace when you fail?
 God is merciful, and He wants to make us whole.
 When Adam and Eve fell for the bait of sin, God provided a lamb, symbolic of the Lamb Jesus Christ, as a remedy for their sin.
 Jesus Christ is still the answer to sin’s enticement, and the love of God also has a ripple effect–except His ripple of love extends farther than we can even imagine.

-Name two ways you can avoid sin’s temptation and its ripple effect.
+Name some ways you can avoid sin’s temptation and its ripple effect.

 Heavenly Father, thank you that I can draw near to Your throne and receive mercy and grace in times of need.
 Thank You that when I am tempted, I can be sure You have made an escape route, and that through Your Holy Word.
 Help me to memorize Your words in my heart so that I can avoid sinning, and its ripple effect.

-Copyright 2020: The Ripple Effect: Author Ed Chappelle: All Rights Reserved
+Copyright 2020: The Ripple Effect: Ed Chappelle: All Rights Reserved